guad-isa-santos/Release-of-microplastics-and-metals-from-antifouling-paint-/README.md

 # General Information
-This repository contains the data used in the publication titled: "Release of microplastics and metals from antifouling paint during weathering in simulated cold climates".
+This repository contains the data used in the publication titled: "Release of microplastics and metals from antifouling paint during weathering in simulated cold climates" .
 The dataset contains raw data and processed data files for the analysis undertaken in the paper.

-Title of Dataset: Detection of unlabeled nanoplastics using enhanced dark field hyperspectral microscopy
+Title of Dataset: Release of microplastics and metals from antifouling paint during weathering in simulated cold climates

 Author Information